Slurm13/rsschool-cv/cv.md

-# Slurm and rolling scopes
+# Vladislav Ponomarev
-# My name is Vladislav
+# e-mail ponomarei@gmail.com
-# My surname Ponomarev
+# I wanna to learning something new and change my profession to one that will bring pleasure
-# Learning
+# I haven't some coding experience
-# Hello everybody
+# So far i have only basic English, but I'm ready to learn it